cenk1cenk2/docker-softether-vpncli/README.md

 ## Setup

-Clone the GitHub repository to get enviromental variable initiation script and preconfigured docker-compose file if you wish to fast start.
+Clone the GitHub repository to get enviromental variable initiation script and preconfigured docker-compose file if you wish to get a head start.

 ### Softether VPN Connection Settings
 * `cp defaulconn.vpn` to root directory for automatic connection to that setting.